Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 A Bantam Cochin Hen Image

-Cochins are not bought to lay eggs.
-They are moderate layers and lay about 2 – 3 medium-sized brown eggs per week.
+People do not buy Cochins for egg-laying purposes.
+They are moderate layers and lay about 2-3 medium-sized brown eggs weekly.
 It’s not a dual-purpose chicken.

 This comes out to be about 150 to 180 eggs per year.
-Their development is very slow, and they can’t lay eggs until they are at least 8 months old.
+Cochins take a longer to grow, and they can’t lay eggs until they are 8 months old.

 • They usually lay medium-sized brown eggs.